 Deep Purple is an Irish AI consultancy based in Longford that builds custom computer vision software for drone inspection companies and infrastructure asset owners across Ireland and the UK.

-Deep Purple builds systems that process this imagery automatically:
+Deep Purple builds the software that processes this infrastructure imagery automatically:

 This is classical computer vision work: measurement, classification, and condition assessment from images.
 It is exactly what Deep Purple builds.

-For utility companies, semi-state bodies, and their maintenance contractors, Deep Purple builds the software that turns field photographs into structured, auditable data.
+For energy providers, utility companies, semi-state bodies (ESB Networks, EirGrid, Uisce Eireann, Gas Networks Ireland), and their maintenance contractors, Deep Purple builds the software that turns field photographs into structured, auditable data.

-Deep Purple's leadership team has direct experience building software for fibre optic network construction and infrastructure mapping.
+Deep Purple's leadership team has direct experience building software for telecoms construction and infrastructure mapping.
 This is not a new capability for us.
 It is an extension of work we have been doing for years.

 Systems integrate with existing asset management and GIS platforms.
 Defect detections and asset classifications are tied to exact GPS coordinates, exportable to QGIS, ArcGIS, or your existing spatial data infrastructure.

-Deep Purple builds computer vision software that processes utility pole, telecoms infrastructure, and fibre network imagery for Irish utility companies, semi-state bodies, and their contractors.
+Deep Purple builds computer vision software that processes energy infrastructure, utility pole, telecoms, and fibre network imagery for Irish energy companies, utility providers, semi-state bodies, and their contractors.

 Deep Purple has deployed a computer vision field measurement platform on Irish construction sites.
 This is not a planned capability.
 It is a working system in production use.